All insights

 HDB to condo upgrader guide: MOP, math, and the cash flow gap

 About 70% of Singapore households live in HDB flats.
-The single most consequential financial move most of those households will make is the upgrade to private property — and most upgraders walk into it with two or three blind spots that cost them tens of thousands of dollars.
+The single most consequential financial move most of those households will make is the upgrade to private property, and most upgraders walk into it with two or three blind spots that cost them tens of thousands of dollars.
 CPF accrued interest.
 The 6-month ABSD remission clock.
 The cash flow gap on a new launch.
-Each one shows up in my audits weekly.
+Each one shows up in my analyses weekly.

 This is the upgrader's playbook.
 MOP rules, the three execution paths (sell-then-buy, buy-then-sell, new launch PPS), the cash flow math you need to model, CPF accrued interest treatment, common mistakes, and a 10-question FAQ.
 If you're within 18 months of upgrading, read this twice.

-1. When can I upgrade from HDB to condo?
-The MOP timeline
+When Can I Upgrade from HDB to Condo?
+The MOP Timeline

 The Minimum Occupation Period (MOP) is 5 years from key collection (for BTOs) or completion of purchase (for resale HDB).
 During MOP: